-Best things to do in Sapa
+6 Best things to do in Sapa

 Dubbed the “Roof of Indochina” as it is the highest peak in the Indochinese Peninsula, Mount Fansipan (Phan Xi Păng) is the most famous checkpoint of Sapa.
 If you are lucky enough, you can reach the top on a sunny day and enjoy the picturesque views of Sapa’s mountains, clouds and villages downhills from over 3,000 meters above.

-Enjoy a taste of local life at a homestay
+3. Enjoy a taste of local life at a homestay

 Despite living in this remote area, local people in Sapa speak English incredibly well due to a rising demand in international tourism.
-Expect to receive lots of invitations and offers on the way to stay at the local home-stays and join the daily trekking tours, where prices start from 20 USD per day.
+Expect to receive lots of invitations and offers along the way to stay at the local home-stays and join the daily trekking tours, where prices start from 20 USD per day.
 Staying with the locals is a highly affordable and recommended experience.

 It is also possible to do the trekking by yourself through villages and rice terraces.
 Some of the most picturesque villages you should mark on your map would be Cat Cat, Ta Phin and Ta Van.

-Trek to stunning waterfalls
+5. Trek to stunning waterfalls

-Learn the culture of local ethnicities
+6. Learn the culture of local ethnicities

-How to get to Sapa
+How to get to Sapa?

-Most transportation serve the Hanoi-Sapa route.
-Baolau makes easy to travel from Hanoi to Sapa comparing multiple transportation options and facilitating ticket booking for train and bus services.
+The easiest way to get into Sapa is via Hanoi.
+From Hanoi, Sapa can be reached via direct bus or by train.
 If you’re taking the train, alight at Lao Cai train station and connect to Sapa via a private or public bus.

-Hanoi to Sapa by Train
+Trains from Hanoi to Sapa

-Before you book, we recommend that you check our guide to travel from Hanoi to Sapa by train with Vietnam Railways and private railway companies and read the travel experience with Victoria Express: the luxurious sleeper train.
+Booking your train in advance is highly recommended as tickets are likely to sell out fast during the summer season, harvest season in autumn, holidays and weekends.
+Before you book, check out our guide to travel from Hanoi to Sapa by train with Vietnam Railways and private railway companies and read a traveller’s experience with Victoria Express: the luxurious sleeper train.

 From Lao Cai, you can connect to Sapa via local minibuses that leave frequently from in front of the train station.
 The ride is one hour and twenty minutes long – you can check the bus schedules and book your tickets on Baolau.

-Hanoi to Sapa by Bus
+Buses from Hanoi to Sapa

-The road is a convenient option as there are multiple sleeper bus and van services in the morning, afternoon and night, also effortless as passengers are picked up in central Hanoi and dropped directly at their hotel in Sapa.
+Traveling from Hanoi to Sapa by bus is a convenient option as there are frequent sleeper bus and van services in the morning, afternoon and night.
+It is also more comfortable as passengers are picked up in central Hanoi and dropped directly at their hotel in Sapa.